 Chocolate Macaroon Recipe

-I already have two recipes on the blog for chocolate macaroons: chocolate macaroons and chocolate macaroons with a hint of star anise and rosemary.
+I already have a recipe on the blog for chocolate macaroons.
 These ones, however, are rather different.
 After trying in my previous post not to use any weird and wonderful ingredients, I’m back at it again.
 Instead of using almonds in the mix, I’ve incorporated chufa flour.
 If you’re not sure what chufas are (aka tiger nuts), head over to my post tiger nut chocolate chip cookies which explains what they are.